HackTricks-wiki/hacktricks/generic-methodologies-and-resources/basic-forensic-methodology/pcap-inspection/suricata-and-iptables-cheatsheet.md

 #### Direction

-It's possible to indicate the direction of the communication the rule is applying to:
+It's possible to indicate the direction of the communication rule being applied:

 ```
 source -> destination